PeterZelinka/Kaggle-Titanic/README.md

  2. Install [Anaconda](https://www.anaconda.com/products/individual)
  3. Open JupyterNotebook
  4. Navigate to the location where you cloned the directory
- 5. Open and run Titanic.ipynb
+ 5. Open and run Kaggle Titanic.ipynb